mahurtado/oracle2couchbase/README.md

 `[table name in lower case]::[value of field1 of the PK]::[value of field 2 of the PK]:: ...`

 * Numeric, boolean and text data types will be preserved in the transformation
-* Oracle Date and Timestamps types will be stored in Couchbase as milliseconds since January 1, 1970, 00:00:00 GMT
+* Oracle Date and Timestamps types will be stored in Couchbase as strings in ISO 8601 format.
+* Binary and LOB types (BLOB, CLOB, BINARY, VARBINARY, LONGVARBINARY) will be stored as strings Base64 encoded

 ## Transformation Example